ygemici/osz/README.md

 License
 -------

-The boot loader and the [BOOTBOOT](https://github.com/bztsrc/osz/blob/master/loader) Protocol are Public Domain.
+The boot loader, the [BOOTBOOT](https://github.com/bztsrc/osz/blob/master/loader) Protocol and the on-disk format of FS/Z are Public Domain.
+I hereby grant you the right to use them in your own project without any resctictions, although I would appreciate attribution.
-All the other parts of OS/Z (like [FS/Z](https://github.com/bztsrc/osz/blob/master/docs/fs.md) filesystem) licensed under CC-by-nc-sa-4.0:
+All the other parts of OS/Z (like my [FS/Z](https://github.com/bztsrc/osz/blob/master/docs/fs.md) implementation) licensed under CC-by-nc-sa-4.0:

  Copyright 2017 bzt (bztsrc@github) [CC-by-nc-sa-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)